Gentoo-Music-and-Audio-Technology/gentoostudio/README.md

 sync-uri = https://github.com/audiodef/gentoostudio.git
 auto-sync = yes

+Next time you emerge --sync or eix-sync, this repo will be picked-up/updated.

 Note that I am working with the new audio-overlay team and that the audio-overlay overlay could eventually replace this one as the official overlay for Gentoo Studio.